AyrtonFabrizioAlvarez/AyrtonFabrizioAlvarez/README.md

-**Hi, :wave:, my name is Ayrton Fabrizio Alvarez, I have a degree in Programming Analysis (APU), and I'm currently studying for a Bachelor's degree in Computer Science at the National University of La Plata.**
+**Hi, my name is Ayrton Fabrizio Alvarez, I have a degree in Programming Analysis (APU), and I'm currently studying for a Bachelor's degree in Computer Science at the National University of La Plata.**
 <br><br>
 ### Contact:
 <a href="https://www.linkedin.com/in/ayrtonfabrizioalvarez/">